 We have just one quarter left of the JobKeeper scheme in its current form.
 Unless the Government announces otherwise.
 Which we do not expect at the time of writing.
 But still, it is not a set and forget qualifications.
 The JobKeeper 2.2 scheme requires action for the 4 January 2021 to 28 March 2021 period.

 To continue to meet the eligibility criteria or to become eligible to claim the JobKeeper payment in the coming period, business owners must prove an actual GST turnover decline in the December 2020 quarter compared to a comparable period (e.g. December 2019 quarter).

 An alternative test may apply if the comparison period is not appropriate.

 - Satisfy the original decline in turnover test

-- Pay eligible employees at least the JobKeeper payment amount that applies per fortnight
+- Have paid eligible employees at least the JobKeeper payment amount that applies per fortnight

 - Make sure eligible employees or business participants are notified what payment rate applies to them within 7 days of notifying the ATO